-- Monitoring has indicated that policies have been used successfully in supporting environmental improvements in Eastleigh Town Centre. - There is evidence to suggest that policies are enabling poorly-designed schemes to be refused.
+- Monitoring has indicated that policies have been used successfully in supporting environmental improvements in Eastleigh Town Centre.
+It will be important to continue monitoring the health of the Borough's centres including Eastleigh Town Centre in the aftermath of the Covid-19 pandemic due to the potential impacts this could have upon vacancy levels and other changes to the retail, leisure and hospitality sectors. - There is evidence to suggest that policies are enabling poorly-designed schemes to be refused.
 Similarly, in relation to the protection of the countryside and the Borough's historic environment, there is evidence that the saved policies of the adopted Local Plan Review (2001-2011) have continued to provide a sufficient basis upon which to refuse inappropriate development.
-Further research and monitoring needs to be undertaken in the future however to ensure that inappropriate development that could affect these important features of the Borough is refused when considered against relevant policies as proposed in the submitted Local Plan (2016-2036) once its adopted.
+Further research and monitoring needs to be undertaken in the future however to ensure that inappropriate development that could affect these important features of the Borough is refused when considered against relevant policies as proposed in the submitted Local Plan (2016-2036) once its adopted. - Local indicators have highlighted that rail use within the Borough decreased significantly by 79.2% compared to the previous 2019/20 monitoring period.
+The reasons for this can be fully explained by the onset of the Covid-19 pandemic and the associated lockdown measures and travel restrictions which were enforced over the course of the monitoring period to help curb infection rates.